-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient hospital care\ (continued) The benefit period begins the day you go into a Covered services include, but are not hospital or skilled nursing facility.
-The benefit period limited to: ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-Semi-private room (or a private room if medically necessary) If you go into a hospital after one benefit period has Meals, including special diets ended, a new one will begin.
-Regular nursing services All inpatient stays, regardless of condition, will apply Costs of special care units (such as towards the benefit period. intensive care or coronary care units) Your inpatient benefits are based on the admission Drugs and medications date.
-Lab tests X-rays and other radiology services Please note: If you receive take-home supplies or any Necessary surgical and medical items unrelated to the condition you are being treated supplies for, you may be responsible for the costs.
-Use of appliances, such as If you get authorized inpatient care at an out-ofwheelchairs network hospital after your emergency condition is Operating and recovery room costs stabilized, your cost is the cost sharing you would pay Physical, occupational, and speech at a network hospital. language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient hospital care (continued) Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+For inpatient hospital care, above applies each time you hospital.
+Cost sharing is chastay.
+A transfer to a separata a new admission.
+For each are covered for unlimited decovered in accordance with hospital benefit periods do a please note: If you receive items unrelated to the condition, you may be responsible.
+If you get authorized inpatientwork hospital after your stabilized, your cost is the cat a network hospital. u are admitted to the arged for each inpatient e facility type is considered inpatient hospital stay, you ays as long as the stay is plan rules.
+Medicare not apply. take-home supplies or any ition you are being treated e for the costs. ent care at an out-of-emergency condition is

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient hospital care (continued) Transplant providers may be local or outside of the service area.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient hospital care\ (continued) Transplant providers may be local or outside of the service area.
 If our innetwork transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Providence Medicare Flex Group Plan + Rx (HMO-POS) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If Providence Medicare Choice + Rx (HMO-POS) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Travel expenses are subject to prior authorization and eligibility of the recipient.
 The total maximum reimbursement allowed for transplant travel is \$5,000.
 Food and lodging expenses are limited to up to \$150 per day and apply to the \$5,000 maximum.
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
 All other components of blood are also covered beginning with the first pint used.
-In-Network Point-oi-Service (POS)